owid/owid-grapher/docs/devcontainer-setup.md

 docker-compose -f docker-compose.devcontainer.yml logs -f
 ```

-This will follow all log entries (i.e. it will print log statements while they happen) of all three containers: the app-1 container (your devcontainer with node, yarn etc), the db-1 container (mysql), and the db-load-data container (that loads the data and then stops).
-On the first run of the devcontainer setup, this last container will download two gz files into the tmp-downloads folder and then ingest them into the mysql database.
+This will follow all log entries (i.e. it will print log statements while they happen) of all three containers: the app-1 container (your devcontainer with node, yarn etc), the db-1 container (MySQL), and the db-load-data container (that loads the data and then stops).
+On the first run of the devcontainer setup, this last container will download two gz files into the tmp-downloads folder and then ingest them into the MySQL database.
 This whole process can take between 5 and 20 minutes.
 When it is done you should see this message:

 ✅ All done, grapher DB is loaded ✅